 Tor Browser Download

 The above review of Tor covers just the most important features of the browser.
-You can download it or get more details at the Tor website.
+You can download it or get more details on the Tor website.
 If you have anything to add, please leave a comment below.

 Browzar, another privacy-minded browser for Windows may also interest you.
 You might want also to check out this link which talks of alternate web browsers for your Windows computer, each offering a different set of features or this one about portable browsers.
 You might want to also check out Epic Privacy Browser.